 Everyone is individual and so everyone’s baseline level of fitness is too.
-If you are thinking about engaging in a more structured physical activity program coming into this cooler period, do hesitate to contact us on 8373 5655 and book an Exercise Physiology assessment today.
+If you are thinking about engaging in a more structured physical activity program coming into this cooler period, please don’t hesitate to contact us on 8373 5655 and book an assessment today.
+Or you can book online here.

 1 Choi,SM et al 2014,The Impact of Lifestyle Behaviours on the Acquisition of Pandemic(H1N1) Influenza Infection: A Case-Control Study’ Yonsei Med J 55(2):422-427, http://web.b.ebscohost.com/ehost/pdfviewer/pdfviewer?sid=c43f44cc-0edb-400e-8856-abdd7cdf3d5f%40sessionmgr120&vid=0&hid=1232